mustafahafidi/QC-to-LH/README.md

 Where `SOMETHING` is a predicate over `x` and `ls`.

-To avoid issues with LH parsing your property, you may want to extract the property (`SOMETHING`) to an external function and have the refined type to include only a function application.
+To avoid issues with LH parsing your property or to be able to execute the property at runtime, you may want to extract the property (`SOMETHING`) to an external function and have the refined type to include only a function application.
 To do that you can use the option `genProp` to extract the property in a second function, and `reflect` to lift it to the LH type system:

 ```haskell
 [lhp|genProp|reflect